Niicck/infraestructura/README.md

-# Infraestructura
+# Supergood Cloud

 This repo contains ansible playbooks for automated deployments of dokku servers and apps.

-The playbooks themselves were specifically designed around the needs of deploying [supergood.site](https://supergood.site), but the roles and general setup could be useful to other projects.
+The playbooks themselves were specifically designed around the needs of deploying apps on [supergood.cloud](https://supergood.site), but the roles and general setup could be useful to other projects.

 ## Table of Contents